Skylar Brandt

-Skylar Paley Brandt (born January 8, 1993) is an American ballet dancer who is currently a principal dancer with the American Ballet Theatre.
+Skylar Paley Brandt is an American ballet dancer who is a principal dancer with the American Ballet Theatre.

 Early life

 Skylar Brandt was born and raised in Purchase, New York.
 Her parents are Gary and Barbara Brandt; Barbara Brandt worked as a fitness instructor.
 She is the youngest of three sisters and grew up in a Jewish family.
 She is the cousin of American filmmaker, writer and artist Miranda July.

 Brandt began her training at the age of six, at the Scarsdale Ballet Studio under the instruction of Diana White and Christian Claessens.
 Brandt also studied with Susan Jaffe, Valentina Kozlova and Fabrice Herrault as part of her earlier training.